-We’ll be examining this 3D printer for any strengths or weaknesses it might have, with the ultimate goal of helping you decide if the R2 is the right model for you.
+We’ll be examining this 3D printer for any strengths or weaknesses it might have, with the ultimate goal of helping you with your decision whether the R2 is the model for you.
 How does it hold up under pressure and is it worth the money?
 We’ll answer these questions and more below.

 |Extruders||1, an optional second|

 |Supported Materials||30+ supported inc. PLA, ABS, PVA, HIPS, exotics|

 |Connectivity||USB, WiFi, Ethernet|